SENG330/fall20ex3_skeleton/README.md

 ## Exercise 3
 1. Building on the work from Ex2, correct the code based on the TA feedback.
 2. Expand your code to show how we can:
-    1. search through a
- list of whale observations, and
+    1. search through a list of whale observations, and
     2. sort that list.
 3. Implement two different strategies for searching and two different strategies for sorting.
-Cf. page 54.
+Cf. text page 54.
 4. Create a comparator (page 48) for whales.
 In your ADR document why the approach you chose is preferable over the other 2 approaches discussed in the book.
  3. Draw a Class diagram to show the structure of your solution.